mtesluk/portfolio/README.md

 ```

 ## Deploy
-You must be logged in to docker and heroku
+You must be logged in to heroku
 ```
-docker login
 heroku login
 ./deploy.sh
 ```